jfinnerman/PS3finnerman/PS3finnerman.md

 5. If a relation has no duplicate data, how can you be sure there is always at least one primary key?

+  You can add a foreign key to the table which then creates duplicate data.

 6. Give an example of a relation.
 Determine a natural key for this relation.